Chagos Archipelago sovereignty dispute: Resettlement study

 In March 2014, it was reported that the UK government would send experts to the islands to examine "options and risks" of resettlement.

 Legal proceedings

 Case before Permanent Court of Arbitration

 The Government of Mauritius initiated proceedings on 20 December 2010 against the UK Government under the United Nations Convention on the Law of the Sea (UNCLOS) to challenge the legality of the ‘marine protected area’.
 Mauritius argues that Britain breached a UN resolution when it separated Chagos from the rest of the colony of Mauritius in the 1960s, before the country became independent, and that Britain therefore doesn't have the right to declare the area a marine reserve and that the MPA was not compatible with the rights of the Chagossians.

-On 18 March 2015, the Permanent Court of Arbitration ruled that the Chagos Marine Protected Area was illegal.
+The dispute was arbitrated by the Permanent Court of Arbitration.
+The sovereignty of Mauritius was explicitly recognized by two of the arbitrators and denied by none of the other three.
+Three members of the Tribunal found that they did not have jurisdiction to rule on that question; they expressed no view as to which of the two States has sovereignty over the Chagos Archipelago.
+Tribunal Judges Rüdiger Wolfrum and James Kateka held that the Tribunal did have jurisdiction to decide this question, and concluded that UK does not have sovereignty over the Chagos Archipelago.
+They found that: